 Trichotillomania is the recurrent pulling out of one’s hair resulting in noticeable hair loss.
 Hair is often pulled from the regions of the scalp, eyebrows, or eyelashes, but pulling can take place anywhere hair grows on the body.
+It is the most well known of the Body-Focused Repetitive Behaviors (BFRBs).

 Diagnostic Criteria (DSM-5)